Clinical Studies & Intensive Externships

 Experiential Tax Law Externship

-The Tax Law Externship offers students who have completed the Federal Income Taxation course an opportunity for hands-on tax law experience in a small firm setting.
+The Tax Law Externship offers students who have completed the Federal Income Taxation course an opportunity for hands-on tax law experience in a small firm setting, while under the guidance of an AJMLS tax law professor.

 Micronesian Intensive Externship